luopio/foghorn/README.md

     });
 ```

-If you want to gracefully stop listening later on you can store the listener ID given to you
+If you want to gracefully stop listening later on you can store the listener ID,
-through listen and close the connection:
+which is given to you through `listen()` and close the connection:
 ```js
 var myListenerId = null;
 Foghorn.listen(